Akirapearl/jekyll_blog/_posts/2024-07-07-Day-0-using-Jekyll.markdown

 ### 100 days of code

-As disclaimed in the subtitle, my idea with this blog/static site is to document my journey with a project I shall finish within 100 days, with a couple of considerations.
+My idea with this blog/static site is to document my journey with a project I shall finish within 100 days, with a couple of considerations.
 [100daysofcode](https://www.100daysofcode.com/)

   1 - I will only document my progress using this blog, so the entire experience will remain public.